Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/publishing/sharing_data.md

 - <https://help.zenodo.org/docs/deposit/>

+!!! tip "Sharing scripte with reviewers"
+    If you don't want that your scripts are published on Zenodo before publishing your paper, but still want the reviewers to see the intended submission, there is way to do so.
+First you create a draft version of your submission, which include all your files, without publishing it.
+Then it is possible to [create a public link](https://help.zenodo.org/docs/share/link-sharing/) to the draft so you can share this with the reviewers.
+You can also already request a DOI for the Zenodo submission to include in your paper.

 ### Sharing your image analysis code
 Common practice is to maintain your image analysis scripts and other code in a version control system such as GitHub.
 This allows you to share your code with others and to keep track of changes you make to your code over time.